ABB near $4 billion deal for Thomas & Betts: report

 Hogan has said ABB still had gaps in the United States and in the market for Programmable Logic Controllers (PLC) -- small equipment control devices.

-(Reporting by; Joseph A. Giannone, additional reporting by Catherine Bosley; Editing by Maureen Bavdek and Marguerita Choy)
+(Reporting by; Joseph A. Giannone, additional reporting by Catherine Bosley; Editing by Maureen Bavdek)